async-graphql/async-graphql/docs/en/src/extensions_inner_working.md

 # }
 ```

-Depending on where you put your logic code, it'll be executed at the beginning or at the ending of the query being processed.
+Depending on where you put your logic code, it'll be executed at the beginning or at the end of the query being processed.

 ```rust